ferrywlto/vuejs-aspnetcore-ssr/README.md

 # README

 This repository was built from scratch following the steps described in the original blog post *[Server rendering Vue.js applications with ASP.NET Core](https://stu.ratcliffe.io/2017/07/20/vuejs-serverside-rendering-with-aspnet-core)* from Stu Ratcliffe.
 The aim of this repository is to adding more steps and comments from my experience following the steps that make it works as a supplement of the original blog post.
-Hope this helps if you also read the same blog post and got stuck some way. :)
+I personally did not have any prior knowledge in VueJS nor modern web development frameworks.
+I were a C# developer and learn VueJS by my own from VueJS documentation and Stu Ratcliffe blog post.
+Hope this helps if you also read the same blog post and got stuck some way. :pray: :grinning:

 You can get the complete code repo made by Stu Ratcliffe from [[Here]](https://github.com/sturatcliffe/VueDotnetSSR)